 Children can start at nursery during the school year when they will be 3 years of age.
 Our intakes are in September and January.
 Older children in the year group, i.e. those born to end March, can start in September and the remaining younger children can start in January.

 The nursery is open all day Mondays to Fridays.
 Children can attend morning sessions from 08.30 am to 11.30 am, afternoon sessions from 12.30 pm to 3.30 pm.
 Children can attend all day (08.30 am to 3.30 pm) with lunch club from 11.30 am to 12.30 pm.
 Children bring their own lunch and there is a charge for this.

-Children who attend morning sessions only can attend lunch club if space is available.
+Children who attend morning or afternoon sessions only can attend lunch club if space is available.
 There is a charge for this and they bring their own lunch.

 The minimum a child can attend is 2 sessions per week, and 5 sessions per week in their second year.

 We would like you to attend a session together before your start date and you will be contacted with available dates.